 Government expenditure reflects collective choices stemming from political processes and this varies from one country to another.
 Whatever the political choices are, all countries have a national drug policy and allocate significant public resources to it.

 Public expenditure studies can show how much the public authorities are spending on drug policy and for which ends such expenditure is used.
 Public expenditure studies reveal the existing activities and policy approaches.
-Furthermore, measuring public spending can be used as a a tool for assessing whether policy intentions are actually reflected in action through drug budgets and is a necessary tool for implementing thoroug drug policy evaluations.
+Furthermore, measuring public spending can be used as a a tool for assessing whether policy intentions are actually reflected in action through drug budgets and is a necessary tool for implementing thorough drug policy evaluations.

 For drug policy purposes, an analysis of drug-related public expenditure is relevance since an analysis of a government’s budget allocated to the drugs issue is a clear indicator of what policies a government is using to reduce drug use and related problems, acting as a first step to deciding whether the level and composition of those policies is adequate.